 AZOT — Azores Time

-See what AZOT means, where it is used, and convert Azores Time (UTC-1) to other time zones worldwide.
+See what AZOT means, where it is used, how it relates to daylight saving time, and convert AZOT to other time zones.

 DST relationship explained

-Compare AZOT with other zones using the visual hour-by-hour grid and scheduling tables.
-Export meetings with ICS download or send to Google Calendar and Gmail.
+Compare AZOT with other time zones using the visual time grid and hour-by-hour tables.
+Export meetings with ICS download or share through Google Calendar and Gmail.

 How to Convert AZOT to Other Time Zones